-- Since the first building opened in 2006, Housing First has developed 574 units of permanent supportive housing for chronically homeless individuals and families and chronically homelessness has dropped 73%.
+- Since the first building opened in 2006, Housing First has created 584 apartments for single adults that are occupied or underway and 56 scattered site apartments for families and young adults.
+Chronic homelessness has dropped 73 percent.

 - Enterprise has supported the creation of more than 5,000 sustainable, healthy affordable homes through the partnership of the Ohio Housing Finance Agency and Enterprise Green Communities.

 The Enterprise-led Housing First initiative is committed to ending chronic homelessness in Cuyahoga County by producing 1,000 permanent supportive homes

 - Tools and standards for becoming a Housing First property